 Recombinant virus formation occurs by coinfection by 2 different strains within the same host.
-Numerous verified recombinants between Delta and Omicron BA.1 have been detected, as well as between Omicron BA.1 and BA.2.
+Numerous verified recombinants between Delta and Omicron BA.1 have been detected, as well as between different Omicron sublineages.
 Some of those recombinants include those with the Pango lineage designations: XD, XE and XF.
-Data from the UK indicates that the recombinant XE may have a slight (10-20%) replicative advantage over BA.2, but overall case numbers are too small to draw firm conclusions from.
+So far there has been no sign of significant growth of any of these recombinants.